upisno/sql-portfolio/8-week-sql-challenge/Case Study #1 - Danny's Diner/README.md

 </br>

 ## Overview
-Driven by his love of Japanese food, Danny has opened a restaurant selling his three favourite dishes: sushi, curry, and ramen.
+Driven by his love of Japanese food, Danny established Danny's Diner, a restaurant selling his three favourite dishes: sushi, curry, and ramen.

-The restaurant is struggling to stay afloat.
-Danny has collected some basic data from the initial months of operation, but he needs help with using the data to aid the business.
+Danny's Diner is experiencing financial difficulties.
+Having collected some basic data from the initial months in operation, Danny needs help analysing the data to aid the business.
 </br>
 </br>